-Casa del Tio Hotel Boutique: Hospicio 21, San Miguel de Allende Historic Centre – the 2-star hotel with 6 rooms offers an in-house restaurant, outdoor terrace and rooms with private terrace in the centre of San Miguel de Allende.
+Casa del Tio Hotel Boutique: Hospicio 21, San Miguel de Allende Historic Centre – the 2-star hotel with 6 rooms offers an in-house restaurant, outdoor terrace and rooms with a private terrace in the centre of San Miguel de Allende.

 Casa 1810 Hotel Boutique: Hidalgo No 8 Colonia Centro, San Miguel de Allende Historic Centre.
 The 5 – star 15 room boutique hotel offers guests an outdoor swimming pool, beauty centre and sun deck.

-There are many options for Airbnb stays in San Miguel de Allende.
+More options for the best hotels in San Miguel de Allende

 San Miguel de Allende Weather